The Vapor Aymerich, Amat i Jover

 The building housing the MNACTEC is one of the finest work of modernist industrial architecture anywhere in Catalonia

-The MNACTEC building, formerly the Vapor Aymerich, Amat i Jover factory, is one of the finest industrial architectural works of the Catalan modernist movement.
+The building that houses the National Museum of Science Technology of Catalonia, the Vapor Aymerich, Amat i Jover factory, is one of the finest works of industrial architecture of the Catalan modernist period.
 Designed by the architect Lluís Muncunill i Parellada (Sant Vicenç de Fals, 1868 - Terrassa, 1931), construction work on the factory began on Rambla d'Ègara in 1907, and it opened for business just over a year later.
-The Vapor (the name given to the factory because of the steam engines that provided its power), covered the entire industrial process of wool transformation, from the delivery of the fleeces to the finished textiles exiting the factory gate.
+Known as 'el Vapor' (or 'the Steam', because it used steam to power its machinery), it covered the entire industrial wool process: spinning, weaving and finishing.

 The Vapor, Aymerich, Amat i Jover was declared a Cultural Site of National Interest ('BCIN') by the Government of Catalonia in 2019.